-Nadine Strossen has written, lectured, and practiced extensively in the areas of constitutional law, civil liberties, and international human rights.
-From 1991 through 2008 she served as president of the American Civil Liberties Union, the first woman to head the nation’s largest and oldest civil liberties organization.
-Professor Strossen is currently a member of the ACLU’s National Advisory Council.
-When Professor Strossen stepped down as ACLU President in 2008, three Supreme Court Justices (Ruth Bader Ginsburg, Antonin Scalia, and David Souter) participated in her farewell/tribute luncheon.
+Nadine Strossen is the John Marshall Harlan II Professor of Law at New York Law School.
+She has written, taught, and advocated extensively in the areas of constitutional law and civil liberties, including through frequent media interviews.
+From 1991 through 2008, she served as President of the American Civil Liberties Union, the first woman to head the nation’s largest and oldest civil liberties organization.
+Professor Strossen is currently a member of the ACLU’s National Advisory Council, as well as the Advisory Boards of EPIC (Electronic Privacy Information Center), FIRE (Foundation for Individual Rights in Education), and Heterodox Academy.
+When she stepped down as ACLU President in 2008, three Supreme Court Justices participated in her farewell and tribute luncheon (Ruth Bader Ginsburg, Antonin Scalia, and David Souter).

-The National Law Journal twice named Professor Strossen one of “The 100 Most Influential Lawyers in America.”
-In 1996, Working Woman Magazine listed her among the “350 Women Who Changed the World 1976–1996.”
-In 1997, Upside Magazineincluded her in the “Elite 100: 100 Executives Leading The Digital Revolution.”
-In 1998, Vanity Fair included Professor Strossen in “America’s 200 Most Influential Women.”
-In 1999, Ladies’ Home Journal included her in “America’s 100 Most Important Women.”
-In 2005, Professor Strossen was honored by the University of Tulsa College of Law and the Tulsa Law Review, which made her scholarly work the subject of their Fifth Annual Legal Scholarship Symposium, entitled “Nadine Strossen: Scholar as Activist.”
+In 2017, the American Bar Association presented Professor Strossen with the prestigious Margaret Brent Women Lawyers of Achievement Award, which “celebrates the accomplishments of women lawyers who have excelled in their field and have paved the way to success for other women lawyers.”
+The National Law Journal has named Professor Strossen one of “The 100 Most Influential Lawyers in America”; Vanity Fair included her in “America’s 200 Most Influential Women”; Ladies’ Home Journal named her among “America’s 100 Most Important Women”; Working Woman Magazine listed her among the “350 Women Who Changed the World”; and Upside Magazine included her in the “Elite 100: 100 Executives Leading The Digital Revolution.”
+In 2005, she was honored by the University of Tulsa College of Law and the Tulsa Law Review, which made her scholarly work the subject of its Fifth Annual Legal Scholarship Symposium, entitled “Nadine Strossen: Scholar as Activist.”

 Professor Strossen is married to Eli M. Noam, a chaired professor in the Department of Economics and Finance at Columbia University’s Graduate School of Business and founding director of the Columbia Institute for Tele-Information.
 They have residences in Manhattan and New Milford, Connecticut.